Lanka (town): History

 In 1505, the first prophet of the Sikhs, Guru Nanak Dev had visited Kamrup, Assam.
 This fact is recorded in the documents concerning the numerous journeys undertaken by Guru Nanak in various stages of his life.
-It is said that he had Srimanta Shankardeva, the founder of the Mahapuruxiya Dharma as the Guru traveled from Dhaka to Assam.
+It is said that he had Srimanta Shankardeva, the founder of the Mahapuruxiya Dharma as the Guru travelled from Dhaka to Assam.

 After this journey by the first Guru, Ninth Guru or prophet of Sikhs Guru Tegh Bahadur also visited Assam in 1668.
 This was when the armies of Aurangzeb tried their best to cross the Brahmaputra river and enter the Assam.
 They were thoroughly routed by the Ahom general Lachit Borphukan.
 Guru visited the place called Dhubri; a famous Sikh Gurudwara was constructed to commemorate his visit.
 Every year Sikhs from all over India and foreign lands visit this holy place.
-The grateful Ahom King invited Guruji to the Kamakhya shrine, where he was honored.
+The grateful Ahom King invited Guruji to the Kamakhya shrine, where he was honoured.

 While some died and some came back to Punjab, a few stayed on and made Assam their home, raising families.
 Their descendants today —mainly concentrated in the Nagaon district — are Assamese for all practical purposes, and none speaks Punjabi, but continue to maintain their Sikh identity and observe most tenets and traditions of the religion.